Kenneth A. Ballhatchet

-Kenneth A. Ballhatchet (1922–1995) was a British historian and university professor.
+Kenneth A. Ballhatchet (19 November 1922 – 13 March 1995) was a British historian and university professor.

 Biography

-He was born in Bristol on 29 November 1922.
+He was born in Bristol on 19 November 1922.

 He was educated at Clifton College, Bristol.
-He graduated from Peterhouse College, Cambridge University.
+He graduated from Peterhouse, Cambridge, where after an interruption for wartime service he received a first in Part II of the historical tripos in 1947.

-He served as the Professor Emeritus of South Asian history at the University of London.
+Ballhatchet was appointed lecturer in history at SOAS in 1948, leaving there to take up a readership at the University of Oxford.
+He returned to SOAS as Professor of the History of South Asian in 1965, retiring in 1988.
 He is also listed as a contributor to the Encyclopedia Britannica and the article on James Broun-Ramsay, 1st Marquess of Dalhousie was largely written by him.

 He died on 13 March 1995.
 After his death a Festschrift was published in his honour by Peter Robb.